 374/2020 - A Woman and The Herald

-On the 26 May the Press Ombudsman upheld a complaint that The Herald breached Principle 5 (Privacy) of the Code of Practice of the Press Council of Ireland.
+The Press Ombudsman has upheld a complaint that The Herald breached Principle 5 (Privacy) of the Code of Practice of the Press Council of Ireland.

 The Herald published an article on the funeral of a man murdered in a feud between rival gangs.
 The article included some details of the man’s grave, including its location, and was accompanied by a number of photographs of the grave, including a close-up photograph of a message written on a floral tribute by a family member.
 The family member complained to The Herald that she had left a floral tribute with a personal private message of condolence to the family which was “plastered … on page 8 for everyone to see”.
 She said that the man’s death was part of a gangland feud and the photograph showed her family name.
 She said its publication left her family in a very vulnerable situation and she was now concerned about her family’s safety.
 She claimed that the publication of the photograph breached Principle 5 (Privacy) of the Code of Practice.